defuncart/blog/_posts/2013/2013-10-09-djing-using-mixxx-ableton-live-kontrolr.md

 title: DJing using Mixxx + Ableton Live + Kontrolr
 date: 2013-10-09 11:29:58 +02:00
 tags:
-- kontrolr
+- Kontrolr
-- Max for Live
+- MaxForLive
-- Ableton Live
+- AbletonLive
-- DJ
+- dj
 ---
 [*Mixxx*](https://www.mixxx.org/) is an awesome Open-Source DJ software, and a major rival to *Virtual DJ* and *Traktor* from what I’ve heard.
 So today I decided to try experimenting with it.